Konijima/PZ-BaseMod/BaseMod-Concept/README.md

 ## AddEvent

-You can listen to a Custom Event and execute a callback everytime it's triggered.
+Add a callback to a custom event so that it is executed when triggered.

 ```lua
 local function myCustomEventCallback(arg1 ,arg2, ...)